-Reviews and Best Picks For Best iPad Case Keyboards
+Reviews and Recommendations For The Best iPad Case Keyboards

 With the availability of Microsoft Office for iPad, the Apple iPad has become a laptop replacement for a growing number of people.
 So, which is the Best iPad Case Keyboards is best for you?

 Do I Need A Case With Keyboard For My iPad?

 Although you don't need a keyboard for your iPad, for a serious typing session, an external keyboard is a distinct advantage.
 It gives you the advantage of having real keys without losing the iPad’s portability and touchscreen.
 Or, if you just can’t get used to the iPad’s onscreen keyboard, or you find it takes up too much screen space, then you could benefit from an external keyboard.

 Which iPad Case Keyboards Is Best For You?

 You could use a regular Bluetooth keyboard with your iPad.
 However, a combination case offers better practical use, with the added advantage of protecting your iPad when not in use.
 Most include rechargeable batteries that last for weeks, or months, on a single charge.

 If you own the iPad Pro, then some cases with keyboards are designed specifically for the iPad Pro by using the smart connector.
 In this case, no Bluetooth is required.
 The connector deals with charging and data exchange directly.